Bioadhesives for Animal Construction in Nature: A Collection of Case Studies

 Abstract

-From adhesive pads used by reptiles to climb against , secretion from to construct their nests, to adhesions used by spiders to catch prey, animals in nature have evolved many unique methods of adhesion long before the human industry.
+From adhesive pads used by reptiles to climb against gravity, secretion from birds to construct their nests, to adhesions used by spiders to catch prey, animals in nature have evolved many unique methods of adhesion long before the human industry.
 It is the application of the adhesive techniques that enabled some animals to survive in a world built on “survival of the fittest.”
-This essay compiles different and the behind the various well-designed mechanisms of adhesion.
+This essay compiles different animal homes and the chemistry behind the various well-designed mechanisms of adhesion.
 In nature, animals use an extensive selection of adhesive techniques with complex implementation of chemistry, and much can be learned by investigating these naturally evolved adhesive techniques optimized for each of their unique habitats.

 Introduction

 Adhesion is the physical attraction or binding of two dissimilar substances that is caused by mechanical interlocking, physical bonding, or chemical bonding.
-In nature, various animals have developed abilities to produce to construct their homes, escape from predators, find food, and travel against gravity or inertia.
-Through the course of , these animals have developed intricate and efficient methods of producing adhesives.
+In nature, various animals have developed abilities to produce adhesives to construct their homes, escape from predators, find food, and travel against gravity or inertia.
+Through the course of evolution, these animals have developed intricate and efficient methods of producing adhesives.
 For example, different types of spiders use different adhesives to capture prey through webs and protect their eggs by wrapping silk around them (Römer & Scheibel, 2008).
 Beehives are constructed with adhesive propolis or “bee glue”, which is manufactured by bees (Saccardi et al., 2021), while wasps secret special saliva to reinforce their nests by employing adhesives (Schmolz et al., 2000).
 Caddisfly larvae use adhesive silk filaments to build their portable protective casing (Wang et al., 2015), and sandcastle worms mix granular material from the environment with their secreted adhesive to build a sessile shelter structure (Stewart et al., 2017).
 This paper aims to highlight the complex chemical properties used in these fascinating animal architectures.
 Correspondingly, this essay attempts to explain these different mechanisms of adhesion with various aspects and topics from chemistry.

 Spider Webs

 Spiders, the largest order of arachnids, are found in nearly every habitat on every continent except Antarctica (Zschokke & Logunov, 2010).
 Their home, the spider web, is made of spider silk.
 It is manufactured within the spider’s major ampullate gland (Blamires, 2019).
-The silk are first secreted as a concentrated liquid crystalline solution.
+The silk proteins are first secreted as a concentrated liquid crystalline solution.
 Then, by changing the pH level and salt concentration during the fibre spinning process, the proteins fold into various secondary structures.
 Lastly, the gel-like proteins flow through a narrowing duct.
 The shear stress generated by the duct then results in further folding of the proteins, which leads to the formation of spider silk.

 The silk has evolved to have unique chemical properties to help with several applications such as protection for their eggs, escape from predators and capture prey.
-Although a thread from spiderweb, about 5 micrometers, is more than 10 times thinner than human hair, it has strong adhesive properties and a tensile comparable to high-grade alloy (Römer & Scheibel, 2008).
+Although a thread from spiderweb, about 5 micrometers, is more than 10 times thinner than human hair, it has strong adhesive properties and a tensile strength comparable to high-grade alloy (Römer & Scheibel, 2008).
 Furthermore, different spiders use different adhesion methods.
 This section will discuss different silk fibres, cribellate and ecribellate, that are produced by two different types of orb-weaver spiders.

 Orb-weaver spiders are the most common spiral wheel-shaped builders.
 Like most spiders, they produce various types of silks that are designed to perform different functions.
 For example, dragline silk makes the radii of the web, ampullate silk accompanies dragline silk, and flagelliform silk forms the core filament of the capture threads.
 There are two types of capture threads used by orb-weaver spiders: cribellate silk and ecribellate silk (Fig. 1).
 Cribellate silk is usually used by web spinning spiders.
 Ecribellate silk is evolved more recently and used by most modern orb-weaving spiders (Sahni et al., 2011).